This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 (Or maybe that’s just me?)

-Luckily there is a way that our body helps us figure out when we are most fertile and likely to conceive.
+Luckily for many women, there is a way that our body helps us figure out when we are most fertile and likely to conceive.

 Cervical mucus.
 (A.K.A cervical fluid.)